mmyros/mmyros.github.io/github_io/intro.md

 ### Applications
 People with psychiatric conditions such as schizophrenia have impaired working memory.
-I use a working memory task in mice as I perturb the neurons as described above.
+I use a working memory task in mice as I perturb neurons as described above.